Pesopes/bubble_bounce/README.md

 - You can **scroll/pinch** to zoom in and out the board.
 This is useful for making fully charged shots in some situations.
 - To **cancel the current shot** let go inside the bubble you are aiming.
-- When the bubbles are taking too long to stop moving the **game speeds up**.
+- When the bubbles are taking too long to stop moving, the **game speeds up**.
   This does not alter the physics in any way so what happens would have happened either way.